Uncategorised

 So, if for example a solicitor misses an important time limit and your case is struck out as a consequence, then you will claim compensation for the financial losses you have incurred as a direct result of the solicitor’s carelessness.
 This will usually be the value of the case that has been lost, together with any wasted legal costs.

-But sometimes, the compensation people want to claim can give rise to more difficult legal issues.
+But sometimes, the compensation that claimants wish to recover can give rise to more challenging legal issues.
 Under English law for instance, compensation cannot be claimed for loss that is deemed to be too ‘remote’ from the error or not ‘reasonably foreseeable’.

-At the heart of many disputes over the level of compensation that can be recovered is the “SAAMCO” principle, named after a 1996 case which said that:
+At the heart of many disputes concerning the level of compensation that can be recovered is the “SAAMCO principle“, named after a 1996 case which said that:

 “a person under a duty to take reasonable care to provide information on which someone else will decide upon a course of action is, if negligent, not generally regarded as responsible for all the consequences of that course of action.
 He is responsible only for the consequences of the information being wrong.”

 Confused?
 It isn’t easy to immediately grasp the nuances of the judgment, particularly as there wasn’t much guidance given about the differences between “advice” and “information”.
-It has always been a cause of much legal argument as to whether something is or is not “information” or “advice”.
+It is a cause of legal argument as to whether something is or is not “information” or “advice”.
 As the Supreme Court in another case stated:

 information given by a professional man to his client is usually a specific form of advice, and most advice will involve conveying information.
 Neither label really corresponds to the contents of the bottle”

-It is welcome relief therefore that the Court of Appeal made its decision in Manchester Building Society -v- Grant Thornton UK LLP .
-It is quite similar to the facts of SAAMCO.
-Based on negligent advice by Grant Thornton, MBS entered into a series of fixed rate mortgages hedged against long term swaps.
-But as a result of the most recent financial crash, MBM had to close out the swaps, incurring significant transaction fees and losses.
-In the Judgment the Court sets out the SAAMCO principle:
+It is welcome relief therefore that the Supreme Court has finally made its decision in Manchester Building Society -v- Grant Thornton UK LLP [2021] UKSC 20 and dispensed with the confusing “information” and “advice” differences.
+The case is quite similar to the facts of SAAMCO.
+Based on negligent advice by Grant Thornton, MBS entered into a serious of fixed rate mortgages hedged against long term swaps but as a result of the most recent financial crash, MBM had to close out the swaps incurring significant transaction fees and losses.
+The Supreme Court held that the scope of the duty of care is governed by the purpose of that duty, judged on an objective basis by reference to the reason why the advice was being given and what risk it was intended to guard against.
+It set out six questions that need to be asked in each case, which are paraphrased here:

 Chat To Us